 Conducting a marketing analysis is a great way to determine the right channels for getting your product in the hands of buyers.

-There’s a seemingly endless choice of possible sales outlets ranging from e-commerce websites, third-party sales, direct sales, dealers, and brick-and-mortar retailers.
+There’s a seemingly endless choice of possible sales outlets: e-commerce websites, third-party sales, direct sales, dealers, and brick-and-mortar retailers.
 In-depth sales and distribution analysis may help your business find the sweet spot between efficiency, customer satisfaction, and affordability.

 Of course, different segments of your market will be engaged through different channels.
 It’s important to know which channels are working and which are less effective.